AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/errors.md

 1. The page you use as your `redirectUri` is removing or manipulating the hash
 1. The page you use as your `redirectUri` is automatically navigating to a different page
+1. You are being throttled by your identity provider
 1. Your identity provider did not redirect back to your `redirectUri`.

 #### Issues caused by the redirectUri page